PDF3D Frequently Asked Questions

 No, the built-in viewer currently does not support 3D.
-You will need to install and use the Adobe Reader browser plugin to view the PDF files.
+You will need to install and use the Adobe Reader to view the PDF files.

 No, the built-in Windows PDF viewer currently does not support 3D at this time.
 Install and use the Adobe Reader to view the PDF files for best results.

 No, the FREE Adobe PDF Reader is all you need.
 Click on the following link to get the latest version.
 Adobe Reader Download

 No. Adobe PDF Reader has a basic 3D capability built-in and the 3D PDF files contain all the added functionality required.

 No. You can use the 3D PDF files as much as you like, for as long as you need, with no recurring license fees.
 Any PDF files produced using PDF3D technology may be distributed royalty free; the licenses only refer to the content generation software.
 It is only the 3D PDF generation tool which requires a commercial license.
 The PDF file itself is normally owned by the person who created it, not the vendor behind the creation tool.

 No. The 3D experience viewing window can be as large or small as you like, and you can use whatever aspect ratio works in your layout (as long as it’s rectangular), anywhere on any page.

 The 3D PDF will play on just about any computer with Adobe Reader Version 9.4, X, XI or later.
 On slower machines, the 3D view will update less frequently during animation.
 On machines with good graphics cards, the visual appearance will be much better – as the Adobe Reader uses the 3D graphics hardware to accelerate the display of high-quality visuals, using DirectX, OpenGL or a built-in software renderer.